vmware-archive/operator-builder/docs/markers.md

 used if needed.
 The marker must begin with `+operator-builder` followed by some colon-separated fields:

 These markers should always be provided as an in-line comment or as a head comment.
 The marker always begins with `+operator-builder:field:` or `+operator-builder:collection:field:` (more on this later).

 That is followed by arguments separated by `,`.
 Arguments can be given in any order.

 ## Field Marker
 defined as `+operator-builder:field` this marker can be used to define a CRD field for your workload.

 ### Arguments

-arguments are separated from the marker name with a `:` they are given in the format of `argument=value` and separated by the `,`. additionally if the argument name is given by itself with no value, it is assumed to have an implict =true on the end and is treated as a flag.
+Arguments are separated from the marker name with a `:` they are given in the format of `argument=value` and separated by the `,`. additionally if the argument name is given by itself with no value, it is assumed to have an implict `=true` on the end and is treated as a flag.

-below you will field the arguments for a field marker
+Below you will field the arguments for a field marker

 #### Name (required)
-the name you want to use for the field in the custom resource that Operator Builder will create.
+The name you want to use for the field in the custom resource that Operator Builder will create.
 If you're not sure what that means, it will become clear shortly.